GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 Taiwan's stock index .TWII gained 0.7% to hit five-month highs while Hong Kong shares .HSI extended gains after the territory's leader said she had no plans to use the emergency regulation ordinance to introduce other laws.

-Shanghai shares .SSEC rose 0.3% after the week-long break though gains were led mainly by defensive shares ahead of the crucial trade talks.
+Shanghai shares .SSEC rose 0.6% after the week-long break, though gains were led mainly by defensive shares ahead of the crucial trade talks.

 Spending on retail goods and dining during China's National Day holidays returned to growth this year, offering unexpected respite to an economy that has been expanding at its weakest pace in almost three decades.